 Study population

-This study was approved by the ethics committee of Huazhong University of Science and Technology and Tongji Hospital, and all participants gave an informed consent.
+This study was approved by the ethics committee of Huazhong University of Science and Technology and Tongji Hospital, and all participants provided informed consent.
 All procedures conformed to the Helsinki Declaration.
-Peripheral blood samples were obtained at the infectious disease clinic of Tongji Hospital.
-All enrolled patients with HBV infections met the following criteria: HBsAg positive for at least 6 months; absence of human immunodeficiency virus, hepatitis C virus (HCV) or hepatitis D virus co-infections; without evidence for hepatic decompensation and hepatocellular carcinoma; absence of autoimmune disease, immunosuppressive agents, organ transplant or other comorbid illnesses that may impact immune response; absence of current antiviral therapy; without evidence for alcoholic hepatitis, nonalcoholic fatty liver disease and overt liver cirrhosis.
-Totally, 92 cases of HBV-infected patients were enrolled in this study.
+Peripheral blood samples were obtained at the Infectious Disease Clinic of Tongji Hospital.
+All enrolled patients with HBV infections met the following criteria: HBsAg positive for at least 6 mo; absence of human immunodeficiency virus, hepatitis C virus (commonly known as HCV) or hepatitis D virus co-infections; without evidence of hepatic decompensation and hepatocellular carcinoma; absence of autoimmune disease, immunosuppressive agents, organ transplant or other comorbid illnesses that may impact immune response; absence of current antiviral therapy; without evidence for alcoholic hepatitis, nonalcoholic fatty liver disease and overt liver cirrhosis.
+In total, 92 cases of HBV-infected patients were enrolled in this study.
 The clinical phases were further assigned by at least two clinicians based on available history and laboratory results, using classification criteria described in clinical practice guidelines[1-3].
-In addition, 23 healthy individuals were also enrolled as the control group.
+In addition, 23 healthy individuals were enrolled as the control group.

 Serological tests of liver functions, HBV markers and HBV DNA